Everything You Want to Know About Startup Funding Stages

 When a company decides to go public, they need to go through several steps:

-• Creating an external public offering team;
+• creating an external public offering team;

-• Audit of the financial statements;
+• performing an audit of the financial statements;

-• Filing the startup's prospectus with the SEC (Securities and Exchange Commission) and setting the date of going public.
+• filing the startup's prospectus with the SEC (Securities and Exchange Commission) and setting the date of going public.

 All the rounds of funding for startups allow startup owners to scale their business at any stage of its life cycle.
 Understanding the differences between the startup funding stages will help you understand startup news and see which of the stages is suitable for you.
 All the funding rounds for startups work basically in the same manner – investors provide companies with funds in return for a stake in the business.